Tweedentity/authorizable/README.md

 ### Usage

-To user Authorizable in your smart contract, just
+To use Authorizable in a Truffle project install it
 ```
 npm i -D authorizable
 ```

-In you contract use it like the following example
+and, in you contract, import it like the following example
 ```
 pragma solidity ^0.4.18;